qbolec/nk-notifications/README.md

 ```
 That's it.

-Just make sure you have PHP with Curl installed, by running:
+Just make sure you have PHP with cURL installed, by running:
 `php -i | grep -i curl`
 The output should be something like:
 ```